Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Introduction

 \section{Introduction}

-Superconductivity can be achieved by doping cuprates with holes or electrons from the antiferromagnetic (AFM) phase \cite{bednorz1986}.
-This phase persists to much higher doping and coexists with superconductivity in electron-doped cuprates \cite{Pickett1989, Damascelli2003, Armitage2010, FOURNIER2015, NAITO2016, Jovanovic2010}.
-Experiments on these materials have been mostly performed on $\mathrm{RE}_{2-x}\mathrm{Ce}_{x}\mathrm{CuO}_4$ compounds.
-Unfortunately, the magnetic rare-earth (RE) atoms can mask the necessary information from the CuO$_2$ plane \cite{Jovanovic2010}.
-Another electron-doped cuprates is the $\mathrm{Sr}_{1-x}\mathrm{La}_{x}\mathrm{CuO}_2$ infinite layer (SLCO, see Figure \ref{FIG:1}).
-However, the synthesis of SLCO single crystal has not been possible: only polycrystalline \cite{Jorgensen1993} or thin films \cite{Jovanovic2021} have been prepared.
-Information on spin arrangements from ideal techniques (i.e., neutron scattering) is not yet available, and other probes such as nuclear magnetic resonance (NMR) have limitations \cite{Williams2005,Satoh2008,Harter2012}.
-For example, Ref. \cite{Williams2005} could deduce the presence of AFM order based on the observed NMR wipeout effect and analysis of its linewidths, but details such as the magnitude of magnetic moments on copper sites could not be determined from their experiments.
+Superconductivity can be achieved by doping cuprates with electrons from the antiferromagnetic (AFM) phase \cite{bednorz1986}.
+As this phase coexists with superconductivity at low doping levels, investigating its behavior in this region is beneficial for gaining insights on the latter \cite{Pickett1989, Damascelli2003, Armitage2010, FOURNIER2015, NAITO2016, Jovanovic2010}.
+Experiments on electron-doped cuprates have been mostly performed on $\mathrm{RE}_{2-x}\mathrm{Ce}_{x}\mathrm{CuO}_4$ compounds.
+Unfortunately, the magnetic rare-earth (RE) atoms can mask the information from the CuO$_2$ plane \cite{Jovanovic2010}.
+The $\mathrm{Sr}_{1-x}\mathrm{La}_{x}\mathrm{CuO}_2$ (SLCO, see Fig. \ref{FIG:1}) is an interesting alternative, having a simple infinite-layer tetragonal structure (space group \textit{P4/mmm}) free from the aforementioned issue.
+However, direct investigation of its AFM order from neutron scattering techniques is not yet possible due to the absence of single crystals.
+Nevertheless, its intriguing properties continue to be revealed from indirect measurements performed on polycrystalline and thin film samples \cite{Jorgensen1993,Jovanovic2021, Williams2005, Satoh2008, Harter2012, Harter2015}.
+For example, the presence of AFM order has been deduced from the nuclear magnetic resonance (NMR) wipeout effect and analysis of its linewidths \cite{Williams2005}.
+The angular magnetoresistance (AMR) has also been used as a similar probe \cite{Yu2007, Jovanovic2010, Jovanovic2021}.
+At low fields, an AFM alignment along the Cu-O-Cu direction prevailed at low $x$, whereas a state with mixed orientations could be found with increasing $x$ \cite{Jovanovic2010, Jovanovic2021}.

-Angular magnetoresistance (AMR) measurement is an interesting, albeit indirect, technique for deducing magnetic order.
-Angular dependence results from the correlation between spin arrangements and conduction electrons.
-AMR oscillations have also previously been attributed to the coexistence of antiferromagnetism and superconductivity in $\mathrm{RE}_{2-x}\mathrm{Ce}_{x}\mathrm{CuO}_4$ compounds \cite{Yu2007}.
-Ref. \cite{Jovanovic2010, Jovanovic2021} studied AMR oscillations from SLCO samples and explained them as due to AFM order in the CuO$_2$ planes.
-In particular, they found a modification of oscillation pattern due to a change in magnetic alignment as a function of doping levels.
-It is deduced that the Cu spins of the less doped sample are antiferromagnetically aligned along the Cu-O-Cu direction, as in the case of the undoped compound, while those of the more doped sample align along the Cu-Cu direction.
-The origin for this change has been suggested as spin dilution leading to a less rigid spin structure, which should be investigated further.